100mm Centrifugal Plastic Fan- European Motor - 280 Cubic Metres Per Hour - PK100-L

 40w European motor

 The Prima Klima PK100-L is highly efficient inline duct fan equipped with an MES AC motor with backward curved blades which has been optimally adapted to the housing.
 The entire housing is made of high impact resistant, flame proof polyamide (nylon).
 Maintenance free long lasting ball bearings contribute to especially smooth running of the motor.
 The control system, the connections and the capacitor are fully integrated into the housing.
-With the use of the supplied mounting bracket the fan can be easily and safely attached to the wall or ceiling in any position.
 The fan can be further controlled via a speed controller (Purchased seperately) this can then be used to slow the amount of air moved.